sooyeonLim/ASAP/README.md

     - Utilize the buttons in the "Save" section to save images and spectra obtained from the analysis.
     - Click on the respective buttons to save the visualized data in your desired format.

 ## Test Data
 The `/test` folder contains sample electron diffraction pattern images for testing the ASAP algorithm.
 You can use these images to validate the functionality of the algorithm.

+## Author Contributions
+H-K.K. designed the work.
+S.L. and H.-K.K. carried out signal and image processing algorithms.
+S.L. acquired TEM-SADP images.
+S.L., H.-K.K., and I.-C.C. wrote the manuscript with contribution from all authors.

+## Acknowledgements
+We acknowledge financial support from a National Research Foundation of Korea (NRF) grant funded by the Korean government (Ministry of Science and ICT) (2021M3H4A6A02050353).